akuyuu/spoty/README.md

-# spot-on
+# spoty
-Cli tool for downloading spotify tracks from youtube<br>
+cli tool for downloading spotify tracks from youtube<br>
-As of now, supports playlist & album downloads<br>
+as of now, supports playlist & album downloads<br>
-Results may be invalid, make sure to double check downloads(currently works for most genres, although classical music results are bad)<br>
+results may be invalid, make sure to double check downloads (currently works for most genres, although classical music results are bad)<br>
 <br>
-You will also have to obtain spotify app client id and secret.
+you will also have to obtain spotify app client id and secret.
 To do that go to the [app creation page](https://developer.spotify.com/dashboard) and create new app.
 Upon creating, click "Settings" button, copy client id & client secret and put both into .env file

 # Usage: